pavelsaman/pavelsaman.github.io/_posts/2020-05-22-connecting-to-serial-console.md

 crw-rw---- 1 root uucp 188, 0 May 21 15:02 /dev/ttyUSB0
 ```

 When we know where the device is and what's its name, we need a software to connect to it.
-There're a varienty of different utilities you can use, if you're using an Arch system, you can have a look at some [here](https://wiki.archlinux.org/index.php/Working_with_the_serial_console#Making_Connections).
+There're a variety of different utilities you can use, if you're using an Arch system, you can have a look at some [here](https://wiki.archlinux.org/index.php/Working_with_the_serial_console#Making_Connections).
 Namely, you can use minicom, picocom, screen, serialclient, dterm, and more.

 For its simplicity, I've been using picocom, that's really simple, you just give it options and a device to connect to: